python-botogram/botogram/docs/channels.rst

 You need to replace ``@my_channel`` with your channel's public name, and ``YOUR_API_KEY`` with the key you got before.
-Then you can use all the methods of the :py:class:`~botogram.Chat` object with the instance you got.
+Then you can use all the methods of the :py:class:`~botogram.Chat` object with the instance you are returned.
 For example, if you want to send a text message you should do:

 .. code-block:: python
    :emphasize-lines: 2